bptlab/orion/Demonstration/Sepsis/README.md

 |:--:|
 | *Context-Aware Activity Transformation: Selection of recurring activities* |

 After the selection of recurring activities (in this case CRP, Leucocytes, and LacticAcid), the user needs to choose how the activities should be transformed.
+Again, we provide a threshold to determine that semi-automatically, which is the bar at the top.
+Below, the activities are shown, which will be the context for each recurring activity.
+For example, CRP will be tranformed to "CRP BEFORE Release A", "CRP BEFORE Release B",... and "CRP AFTER ER Sepsis Triage", "CRP AFTER Admission NC", and "CRP AFTER Admission IC".
+Hitting the Transform button performs the activity transformation and returns to the main page.

 |![alt text](https://github.com/bptlab/orion/blob/master/Demonstration/Sepsis/Images/Context_2.JPG)|
 |:--:|